jango2015/nimical/readme.txt

 "nimical" - anagram for Minimal Tactical in .NET.
-This is a sandbox for minimal tactical design toolset for DDD approach in .NET.
+This is a playground for minimal tactical design toolset for DDD approach in .NET.